markmcguire011/virtualWorld/README.md

 ## Overview

 In this project we used Java in order to construct a virtual world filled with entities that performed different actions and behaviors.
 Along with adding brand new funtionality, graphics, and interactions, we were tasked with refactoring a monolithic code base to incorporate object oriented fundamentals.
 I included some of the project description for the final iteration that we had to submit, but we had built up the codebase over the course of the class.
-In this assignment I recieved full regular credit and the maximum extra credit that could be awarded.
+I recieved full regular credit and the maximum extra credit that could be awarded for this assignment.

 ## Learning Objectives